OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: minimnl coverage in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not further covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?

 * TRAINDATADISTORTION - TODOGROUP: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)

+  Examples:
   * TODOGROUP: Feature squeezing
   * TODOGROUP: Transferability blocking
   * TODOGROUP: (weight)Bagging - see Annex C in ENISA 2021
   * TODOGROUP: TRIM algorithm - see Annex C in ENISA 2021
   * TODOGROUP: STRIP technique (after model evaluation)  - see Annex C in ENISA 2021

+  Link to standards:
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

 * POISONROBUSTMODEL.
 Select model types that are less sensitive to poisoned training data.
-TODOGROUP: Elaborate
+TODOGROUP: Elaborate Links to standards:
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

 ### 3.1.2.
 Development-time model poisoning
 This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.
 Data manipulation is  referred to as data poisoning and is covered in separate threats.